CS2103AUG2017-T13-B1/addressbook-level4/collated/main/OscarWang114.md

     }

     /**
-     * Returns true if the map contains an equivalent insurance as the given argument.
+     * Returns true if the map contains an equivalent value {@code ReadOnlyInsurance} as the given argument.
      */
     public boolean containsValue(ReadOnlyInsurance toCheck) {
         requireNonNull(toCheck);